MicrosoftDocs/memdocs/sccm/desktop-analytics/tutorial-windows10.md

 7. On the deployment plan menu, in the **Prepare** group, select **Identify importance**.

-    1. On the **Office Add-ins** tab, select to show only **Not Reviewed** assets.
+    1. On the **Apps** tab, select to show only **Not Reviewed** assets.

-    2. Select each add-in, and then select **Edit**.
+    2. Select each app, and then select **Edit**.
 You can select more than one app to edit at the same time.

     3. Choose an importance level from the **Importance** list.
-If you want Desktop Analytics to validate the add-in during the pilot, select **Critical** or **Important**.
-It doesn't validate add-ins marked as **Not Important**.
+If you want Desktop Analytics to validate the app during the pilot, select **Critical** or **Important**.
+It doesn't validate apps marked as **Not Important**.
 Consider the compatibility risk and other plan insights when assigning importance levels.

         When assigning importance levels, you can also choose the Upgrade decision.